 5: The Abandoned Church of Laeken

-The Abandoned Church of Laeken , though little known, is a fascinating urbex site for those seeking abandoned sacred places.
-This church, located not far from the famous Laeken cemetery, was deserted decades ago.
-Today, it stands as a silent monument to the faith gone by, with overturned pews, broken stained glass windows, and a crumbling altar.
+The Abandoned Church of Laeken , though little known, is a fascinating urban exploration site for those seeking sacred places left to decay.
+This church, located not far from the famous Laeken Cemetery, was deserted several decades ago.
+Today, it stands as a silent monument to bygone faith, with overturned pews, broken stained-glass windows, and a ruined altar.

 Site Features